Mani007/RustPro/Readme.md

 #### Reference rule of rust
 - At any given time, you can have either one mutable reference or any number of immutable references.
 - References must always be valid.
 Multiple mutable reference are allowed, but you need to make sure to syncronize it while writing on it.
+Please make sure you do not do multiple write operation at once.
+Multiple read operation is possible and allowed.

 ### Control Flow Statements in Rust